Did you know:

-- Dr. Comer and Dr. Frey speak to Markette Smith on Fox Morning Marketplace (Aired Nov.
-20, 2012)
+- VSU’s Drs.
+Marcus Comer and Greg Frey speak to Markette Smith on Morning Marketplace (FOX Richmond)

 - Virginia Cooperative Extension (find your local office)

 - Virginia Department of Forestry (find your local office)